mageplaza/magento-2-call-for-price-graphql/README.md

-# Call For Price GraphQl
+# Magento 2 Call For Price GraphQL / PWA
 Mageplaza Call For Price Extension supports getting and pushing data on the website with GraphQl.

 ## How to install